 - Sexist car mechanics couldn’t charge women more: By closing longstanding gaps in civil rights law, the Equality Act would give protections against sex discrimination in public places like restaurants, stores, banks, health care providers, and transportation.
 This means that it would be against the law for a car mechanic to charge women more than men.

-- Chain pharmacies couldn’t refuse to fill birth control prescriptions: New protections against sex discrimination in public accommodations could break down barriers many people face when trying to fill their birth control prescriptions.
+- Pharmacies couldn’t refuse to fill birth control prescriptions: New protections against sex discrimination in public accommodations could break down barriers many people face when trying to fill their birth control prescriptions.

 - Women would have more protections against sexual harassment in public spaces: Women could gain legal protections to fight back against problems like pervasive sexual harassment in the Metro, restaurants, or shops.